Hydrospheredata/hydro-serving/docs/src/main/tut/installation.md

 - Docker Registry with pull/push access (if the built-in one is not used)

-Installation can be performed in a few ways.
+Installation can be performed in a few ways:

 <hr>